 It's explicitly stated in Genesis 3:22-24 that God was afraid that Adam and his as-yet-unnamed wife would eat of the Tree of Life and live forever, thus becoming like Himself.
 Since immortality is seen as abnormal for humans, this would seem to indicate that when God created both humans and Eden, He included mortality in the design plan:

 And the LORD God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever; Therefore the LORD God sent him forth from the garden of Eden, to till the ground from whence he was taken.
 So he drove out the man; and he placed at the east of the garden of Eden Cherubim, and a flaming sword which turned every way, to keep the way of the tree of life.

 Immortality was supposed to be the natural state of humanity, which Adam & Eve lost by sinning.
 Their punishment was to die, so allowing them to eat from a tree that would make them immortal would be allowing them to escape that punishment.

 The whole Cain and Abel story.
 Was God being arbitrary?
 Was Cain unfairly treated?
-Was Abel an Asshole Victim that was never recorded?
+Was Abel an asshole that was never recorded?
 Did Abel actually earn the prize?
 Was it a Secret Test of Character Cain failed miserably?
 Or was Cain denied the prize for the evil in his heart?
 Or did he even understand what he had done before it was too late, or did he repent afterwards?